The 7 principles of PRINCE2 Project Management

 6. Product focus

-When we talk about a ‘product’ in project management, what we really mean is the end result as compared to the work itself.
-With that in mind, project management should be product and not work focused.
+When we talk about a ‘product’ in project management, we really mean the end result rather than the work itself.
+With that in mind, project management should be product-focused rather than work-focused.

 Products should be clearly defined by their purpose, quality criteria, format and composition and the project should be focused on delivering the product to clearly defined quality criteria.

-By focusing on end value, a project manager can then work backwards and define workflow and process in accordance with this end goal.
+Focusing on the end value allows a project manager to work backward and define workflow and processes in accordance with this end goal.

 7. Tailor to your specific environment